nsk126/CheatSheetHub/README.md

 # Cheat Sheet hub

-### Feel free to contribute any cheat sheets and add credit to source.
-You may correct any wrong source.
+### Feel free to contribute and add any cheat sheets plus credit to source.
+You may correct any wrong source too.

 ### Data visualization cheat sheet
 <img src="Data-visualization-cheat-sheet.png" alt="img-data-viz-cheat-sheet" width="750"/>